Ganesh2409/Titanic_Survival_Prediction/README.md

 The model achieves a reasonable accuracy on the test set, and the app provides users with real-time predictions based on their input.

-## Future Improvements
+##  🖥️ Future Improvements

 - Enhance the model's accuracy by experimenting with other algorithms like RandomForest or XGBoost.
 - Incorporate additional data preprocessing steps to handle outliers and imbalanced data.
 - Deploy the app on a cloud platform for wider accessibility.

-## Contact
+##  🤝 Contact
-For any questions or feedback, please contact:
+For any questions or feedback, please co ntact:
 - **Name** - [Ganesh Chowdhary P]()
 - **Email** - [pinnamaneniganesh24@gmail.com ](mailto:your.pinnamaneniganesh24@gmail.com)

-I look forward to hearing from you!
+Made with ❤️ ( ͡• ͜ʖ ͡• ) Follow for more  ... :)